Busemann Functions in the Wasserstein Space: Existence, Closed-Forms, and Applications to Slicing: EXPERIMENTS

 \paragraph{Transfer Learning.}

-\looseness=-1 We also consider flowing image datasets to solve a $k$-shot transfer learning task \citep{alvarez2021dataset, hua2023dynamic}.
-In this task, we consider a target dataset $\bQ$ with $k$ samples by class, where $k$ is typically small.
-To improve the classification results, we augment the dataset $\bQ$ by concatenating it with samples flowed from another dataset $\bP_0$, from which we have $n$ samples by class, still using the minimization of a distance on the dataset space.
-We focus here on $\bP_0$ as the MNIST dataset \citep{lecun2010mnist}, and $\bQ$ as Fashion MNIST \citep{xiao2017fashion} or USPS \citep{hull1994database}, and set $k\in \{1,5,10,100\}$ and $n=200$.
-Once the data has been flowed and each class of the flowed data has been matched to a class of the target data by solving the WoW OT problem, we train a LeNet5 on the augmented dataset.
-For the choice of the number of projections and iterations for the gradient descent, we perform a grid search.
-On \Cref{tab:results_tf_grid_seach}, we report the best results of the trained classifier evaluated on a test set for OTDD, $\swbdg$ and $\sotdd$, as well as the baseline where we only train on $\bQ$.
-The results for OTDD and the baseline are taken from \citep{bonet2025flowing}.
+\looseness=-1 We now consider flowing image datasets to solve a $k$-shot transfer learning task \citep{alvarez2021dataset, hua2023dynamic}.
+In this experiment, we consider a target dataset $\bQ$ with $k$ samples by class, where $k$ is typically small.
+To improve the classification results, we augment the dataset $\bQ$ by concatenating it with samples flowed from another dataset $\bP_0$, from which we have $n$ samples by class.
+This is done by minimizing a distance on the space of datasets with respect to $\bQ$, \emph{i.e.} by minimizing $\bF(\bP)=\mathrm{D}(\bP,\bQ)$ starting from $\bP_0$.
+Any divergence on $\cP_2\big(\R^d\times \cP_2(\R^d)\big)$ may be chosen for $\mathrm{D}$.
+We focus here on comparing OTDD, SOTDD and SWB1DG for $\mathrm{D}$.

+\looseness=-1 We take $\bP_0$ as the MNIST dataset \citep{lecun2010mnist}, and $\bQ$ as Fashion MNIST \citep{xiao2017fashion} or USPS \citep{hull1994database}, and set $k\in \{1,5,10,100\}$ and $n=200$.
+We minimize $\swbdg$ and $\sotdd$ using the WoW gradient descent with step size $\tau=1$ and momentum $m=0.9$.
+For the choice of the number of projections for the Monte-Carlo approximation of the sliced distances, and of the number of iterations for the gradient descent, we perform a grid search.
+We refer to Appendix \ref{appendix:xp_transfer_learning} for more details about the experiment, and for the best parameters selected with the grid search.

+Once the dataset $\bP_0$ has been flowed towards $\bQ$, and each class of the flowed dataset $\bP_T$ has been matched to a class of the target dataset $\bQ$ by solving the WoW OT problem, we train a LeNet5 on the augmented concatenated dataset.
+On \Cref{tab:results_tf_grid_seach}, we report the accuracy of the classifier evaluated on a test set.
+We report the best results among the grid search for the classifier trained on $\bQ$ augmented with data flowed by minimizing OTDD, $\swbdg$ and $\sotdd$.
+We also report a baseline where the network was only trained on $\bQ$.
+The results are averaged over 5 training of the networks, and 3 outputs of the flows for $\swbdg$ and $\sotdd$, and are taken from \citep{bonet2025flowing} for OTDD and the baseline.

 The results are overall comparable between $\swbdg$ and $\sotdd$.
 Additional details, as well as examples of generated images, are provided in Appendix \ref{appendix:xp_transfer_learning}.
-In particular, for a large number of iterations, both flows converge towards good images, but these do not necessarily provide the best results on the transfer task.
+In particular, for a large number of iterations, both flows converge to good images.
+However, note that improved image quality does not necessarily translate into better performance on the transfer task.

+Additionally, we report on \Cref{tab:runtime_tf} the runtimes for the transfer learning experiment, averaged over 3 outputs of the flows and trained for 5K epochs.
+We observe that SOTDD and SWB1DG almost have the same runtime, which is expected as they have the same computational complexity up to constants, and both are much more efficient than OTDD.